top of page

 Location: Makena, Honua‘ula

-In this hands-on session, participants will have the chance to plant previously propagated native plants for restoration in a preservation area in Makena.
-Together, participants step into a learning experience encapsulating ‘āina restoration, environmental stewardship, and cultural knowledge.
+In this hands-on session, participants had the chance to plant previously propagated native plants for restoration in a preservation area in Makena.
+Together, participants stepped into a learning experience encapsulating ‘āina restoration, environmental stewardship, and cultural knowledge.

 Through these collective efforts, the Pilina ʻĀina series continues to nurture the Honua‘ula moku, ensuring the longevity of this special place.
-Join us on December 7th as we dedicate our time to restoring the preservation areas of Makena and reconnect with the ‘āina.
+Mahalo to those who joined us and dedicated time and aloha to restoring the preservation areas of Makena and reconnecting with the ‘āina.

 bottom of page